mepox/simple-workouttracker/README.md

 password: user
 ```

-Each newly registered user comes with some default exercises.
+Each newly registered user comes with some default exercises which are read from the file: ```default_exercises.txt```

 ## Live Preview
 The app is hosted on Heroku: